 frankly at this point i'll take daryl dragon over paul simon

-― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Thursday, 17 January 2019 03:33 (one month ago) Permalink
+― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Thursday, 17 January 2019 03:33 (four months ago) Permalink

 that's youtube, btw